winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 * ``allow asset owner to force global settlement``:
     This permission effectively allows the issuer to margin call every borrower.
 Even if this Permission is renounced, the same power can be had through publishing a high maintenance collateral ratio or erroneous price.
+    If this flag has been enabled, no further shares can be borrowed!
 * ``short backing asset``:
     The asset that must be used as collateral to *back* this asset (when borrowing)
 * ``margin call fee ratio(MCFR)``: